-Phase II Capital Campaign: Perinatal Equity in Care (Opening the Clinic)
+Phase IV Capital Campaign: Perinatal Care Center (Opening a Birth Centering Space)

 Urban Perinatal Education Center & Clinic